 The focus of the Izquierdo lab is on the neurobiological basis of reward learning and decision making.
 Projects in the lab run from the basic neuroscience of reinforcement learning to preclinical (translational) models of value-based decision making in drug and alcohol withdrawal.
 Our lab incorporates novel behavioral, chemogenetic, computational, and in vivo recording/imaging methods to address these questions.

 A successful candidate(s) will have the following qualifications:

 - Ability to work in a collaborative interdisciplinary environment

-- Experience in computational modeling and/or in vivo imaging is highly desirable, but not required.
+- Experience in computational modeling is highly desirable, but not required

 We especially encourage women and those from backgrounds underrepresented in STEM fields to apply to our lab.
 The University of California is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy see: UC Nondiscrimination and Affirmative Action Policy.